eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 Because humans are tired, they are burned out, they have limited focus, limited working memory, they are traumatized by writing executable YAML, _etc_.

+Strictness is rarely one big language feature, rather, it's about learning from the design flaws in other languages, the "death by a thousand cuts", and preventing the causes of each of them.
+This can be hard because programmers get very attached to the flaws.

-An example: there is a design flaw in the C programming language where, for terseness, you can write `if` statements without braces.
+An example: there is a feature of C syntax where, for terseness, you can write `if` statements without braces.
 This introduces a syntactic ambiguity: it's called the ["dangling else"][else] problem.
-This isn't some abstract ivory tower concern: it has caused [real-world security vulnerabilities][gotofail].
-If you suggest that this is a flaw, Stockholm-syndromed programmers will invoke the old [thought-terminating cliche][cliche]: "only a bad craftsman blames his tools!".
-But the tradeoff here is obvious: you save a few bytes and a few milliseconds of typing, but you introduce potentially billions of dollars of harm from security vulnerabilities.
-It's self-evidently a design flaw.
-But if you suggest to programmers that they should add the braces, they will kick and scream as if you're taking away some fundamental freedom.
+The fact that there's a Wikipedia article about it should suggest that this is bad.
+This isn't some abstract academic concern: it has caused [real-world security vulnerabilities][gotofail].

+Now, if you suggest that this is a flaw, some programmers will invoke the old [thought-terminating cliche][cliche]: "only a bad craftsman blames his tools!".
+But the tradeoff here is obvious: you save a few bytes and a few milliseconds of typing, but you roll the dice and possibly introduce a CVE that causes billions of dollars of harm.
+It's self-evidently a design flaw, but if you suggest to programmers that they should add the braces, they will kick and scream as if you're taking away some fundamental freedom.

 Austral's syntax was designed with [language security][langsec] principles in
-mind: it is context-free, it can be parsed from a grammar, no ["lexer hack"][lexerhack] or [strange ad-hoc ambiguity-resolution mechanisms][vexing] are needed.
+mind: it is context-free, it can be parsed from a grammar, there's no ["lexer hack"][lexerhack], there are no [strange, ad-hoc ambiguity-resolution mechanisms][vexing].
 The pragmatics of the syntax are designed to minimize confusion and ambiguity.

-Consider the problem of operator precedence: anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean --- and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
+For another example, consider the problem of operator precedence: anyone can remember [PEMDAS][pemdas], but programming languages have many categories of binary operators --- arithmetic, comparison, bitwise, Boolean --- and mixing them together creates room for error (what does `x ^ y && z / w` evaluate to?).
 So in Austral there is simply no operator precedence: any binary expression deeper than one level is fully parenthesized.
 You have to type more, but we are not typists, we are programmers, and our task is to communicate _to others_ what we want computers to do.
-When in doubt: simplify.
+When in doubt: simplify by paring down the language.

 This isn't for everyone.
-But it is for me, because after ten years in the industry, the last thing I want is power, what I want are fewer nightmares.
+But it is for me, because after ten years in the industry, the last thing I want from a programming language is "power".
+What I want are fewer nightmares.
+The "liberties" that programming languages provide feel like expressive power _until_ your codebase becomes a mental health superfund site.

 # Anti-Features {#anti-features}